Cats, dogs and kimonos at Sensoji temple

 The rickshaw drivers also had a busy day.
 It was good to see them running on the street with passengers in their carriages.
 I’ve never been on one.
 Maybe that is something I should rectify in the future.

 We can only hope that the Sanja Festival will happen in 2023.
-And then we will be able to photograph pets and kimonos at Sensoji temple again!
+Then pets and kimonos will rule Sensoji temple again!
 I see the path of my photo life is beginning to take a different route.
+Leave questions and comments below.

 Cats, dogs, and kimonos at Sensoji temple photo gear: